JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/setting-up.md

     </div>

-3. Save changes to the file.
+3. Save your changes to the file.

 4. Go to the browser and enjoy the result.
     You will see the changes only if your previous application is still running.
 If you've stopped your application, [run it again](#run-the-application).